-2. Prevention of heat illness begins with aerobic conditioning, which provides partial acclimatization to the heat.
+- 1. An initial complete medical history and physical evaluation, followed by the completion of a yearly health-status questionnaire before practice begins, should be required.
+A history of previous heat illness, and the type and duration of training activities for the previous month, also are essential. - 2.
+Prevention of heat illness begins with aerobic conditioning, which provides partial acclimatization to the heat.
 Student-athletes should gradually increase exposure to hot and/or humid environmental conditions over a period of seven to 10 days to achieve heat acclimatization.
 Each exposure should involve a gradual increase in the intensity and duration of exercise until the exercise is comparable to that likely to occur in competition.
 When conditions are extreme, training or competition should be held during a cooler time of day.
-Hydration should be maintained during training and acclimatization.

-3. Clothing and protective gear can increase heat stress.
-Dark colors absorb solar radiation, and clothing and protective gear interfere with the evaporation of sweat and other avenues of heat loss.
+Hydration should be maintained during training and acclimatization. - 3.
+Clothing and protective equipment such as helmets, shoulder pads, and shin guards increase heat stress by interfering with the evaporation of sweat as well as inhibiting other pathways for heat loss.
+Dark-colored clothing increases the body's absorption of solar radiation.
 Frequent rest periods should be scheduled so that the gear and clothing can be loosened to allow heat loss.
 During the acclimatization process, it may be advisable to use a minimum of protective gear and clothing and to practice in T-shirts, shorts, socks and shoes.
 Excessive tape and outer clothing that restrict sweat evaporation should be avoided.
 Rubberized suits should never be used.
+(See 3-5.)

-4. To identify heat stress conditions, regular measurements of environmental conditions are recommended.
+- 4. To identify heat stress conditions, regular measurements of environmental conditions are recommended.
 Use the ambient temperature and humidity to assess heat stress (see Figure 1).
 Utilize the wet-bulb temperature, dry-bulb temperature and globe temperature to assess the potential impact of humidity, air temperature and solar radiation.
-A wet-bulb temperature higher than 75 degrees Fahrenheit (24 degrees Celsius) or warmweather humidity above 90 percent may represent dangerous conditions, especially if the sun is shining or the athletes are not acclimatized.
+A wet-bulb temperature higher than 75 degrees Fahrenheit (24 degrees Celsius) or humidity above 90 percent may represent dangerous conditions, especially if the sun is shining or the student-athletes are not acclimatized.
 A wet-bulb globe temperature (WBGT) higher than 82 degrees Fahrenheit (28 degrees Celsius) suggests that careful control of all activity be undertaken.

-5. Dehydration (hypohydration) must be avoided not only because it hinders performance, but also because it can result in profound heat illness.
+The value for caution may need to be adjusted down when wearing protective equipment.
+(See reference No. 6) - 5.
+Dehydration must be avoided not only because it hinders performance, but also because it can result in profound heat illness.
 Fluid replacement must be readily available.
 Student-athletes should be encouraged to drink as much and as frequently as comfort allows.
-They should drink one to two cups of water in the hour preceding practice or competition, and continue drinking during activity (every 15-20 minutes).
+They should drink one to two cups of water in the hour proceeding practice or competition, and continue drinking during activity (every 15-20 minutes).
 For activity up to two hours in duration, most weight loss represents water loss, and that fluid loss should be replaced as soon as possible.
-Following activity, the athlete should rehydrate with a volume that exceeds the amount lost during the activity.
+Following activity, the student-athlete should rehydrate with a volume that exceeds the amount lost during the activity.
 A two-pound weight loss represents approximately one quart of fluid loss.
+Urine volume and color can be used to assess general hydration.
+If output is plentiful and the color is "pale yellow or straw colored" the student-athlete is not dehydrated.